hungyen36/hello-world/readme.txt

 how about this one?

 fuck this
 what the hell is going on?
+did I delete a line?!